FriendsOfAkeneo/ExcelInitBundle/doc/Channels-tab.rst

 Channel code
 ------------

-Channel code must be only composed of letters, numbers, spaces and underscores.
+Channel code must be only composed of letters, numbers and underscores.
 No other character will be accepted.

 Channel label
 -------------